santiagombv/selection.cov/README.md

 A shiny app to show how selection differential equals covariance between fitness and a trait.

-Para correr la aplicación copie y pegue en R
+  Para correr la aplicación copie y pegue en R.
   To run the app, copy and paste in R.

 ```
 library(shiny)